Deloitte: Eskom

 In October 2019, South African power utility Eskom announced that it was suing Deloitte's South African affiliate, Deloitte Consulting, in order to recover R207 million paid for two consulting contracts that were improperly-awarded in 2016.
 According to the court affidavit filed in the Johannesburg High Court by Eskom chairperson Jabu Mabuza, in one of the contracts awarded to Deloitte, Deloitte bid R88.8-million while the bids from other consulting firms were R14.6-million and R13.3-million.
 In the second contract, Deloitte bid R79.1-million, and the competing bids were R16-million and R9.1-million.

-In an interview with AmaBhungane, Deloitte Consulting's managing director for Africa, Thiru Pillay, claimed that Eskom was trying to bully Deloitte into a settlement, He further stated that Deloitte had not conceded to being “complicit with irregular procurement” and denied "any undertone of corruption" with regards to the Eskom contracts.
+In an interview with AmaBhungane, Deloitte Consulting's managing director for Africa, Thiru Pillay, said that Eskom was trying to bully Deloitte into a settlement, He further stated that Deloitte had not conceded to being "complicit with irregular procurement" and denied "any undertone of corruption" with regards to the Eskom contracts.

 On 21 March 2020, Eskom announced that Deloitte and Eskom had reached an out of court settlement in which Deloitte agreed to pay back R150 million of the R207 million originally sought by Eskom.
 In a joint statement released by Eskom and Deloitte, the parties agreed that there was no evidence of corruption in the deal, and that there were "technical irregularities" in the procurement process.

 In April 2020, Deloitte told AmaBhungane that two directors, Pillay, and the lead consultant on the Eskom contracts, Shamal Sivasanker, had resigned from the firm effective 31 March 2020.

 In November 2021, Eskom announced that Deloitte had been selected as Eskom's new external auditor, after the expiration of its contract with Grant Thornton.